Configure how Liberator handles HTTPS connections

 -

-Review the SSL/TLS protocols and ciphers supported by Liberator’s HTTPS interface (you should also repeat this task periodically as part of a regular security review).
-See Configuring SSL/TLS protocols and ciphers.
+Configure TLS cipher support (you should also repeat this task periodically as part of a regular security review).
+See Configuring supported TLS ciphers.

 -